“Let me hear in the morning of your steadfast love, for in you I trust. Make me know the way I should go, for to you I lift up my soul.” Psalm 143:8

-Help me find delight in the ordinary portions of my day—the first sip of piping hot coffee; the landscape of greenery parading down my street; the line of children entering school, each one particularly designed with the capacity to transform his or her world.
+Help me to find delight in the ordinary portions of my day – the first sip of piping hot coffee; the landscape of greenery parading down my street; the line of children entering school, each one particularly designed with the capacity to transform their world.

-Allow me to focus on celebrating your goodness in the overlooked snatches of my routine—the petite cardinal perched on the lamppost like a red-coated sentry at my door, the soggy pigeon-gray clouds waiting to drop their deluge, the attentive waitress carrying her workload in precise and regal fashion.
+Allow me to focus on celebrating your goodness in the overlooked snatches of my routine – the petite cardinal perched on the lamppost like a red-coated sentry at my door; the soggy pigeon-gray clouds waiting to drop their deluge; the attentive waitress carrying out her work load in precise and regal fashion.

 Give me appreciation for the tiniest drops of joy you sprinkle like confetti on the tabletop of today.
-Catch me off guard with a fresh sense of wonder for the small surprises wrapped in ordinary packaging that you will reveal at various points throughout this not-very-special day.
-Help me to not overlook your gifts because I am consumed with keeping pace, increasing my stride, and arriving at a destination you never called me to reach in the first place.
+Catch me off guard with a fresh sense of wonder for the small surprises wrapped in ordinary packaging that you will reveal at various points throughout this not-very-special Tuesday.
+Help me not to overlook your gifts because I am consumed with keeping pace, increasing my stride, and arriving at a destination that you never called me to reach in the first place.

 “On the day I called, you answered me; my strength of soul you increased” (Psalm 138:3).